Are you attending a Children’s Hearing?

 Reports

-You can find copies of the reports that CAPS has produced relating to East Lothian and Midlothian work below.
+You can find copies of the reports that CAPS has produced relating to both East Lothian and Midlothian work below.

 For further information and to get involved contact amy@capsadvocacy.org